stackforge/libra/doc/api/api.rst

 IPV4 address to the loadbalancer.
 The default algorithm used is set to ROUND\_ROBIN.

-A load balancer name has a max length that can be queried when querying limits.
+A load balancer name has a max length that can be determined by querying limits.

 Users may configure all documented features of the load balancer at